Inhomogeneous light photovoltaic effect in neighboring quantum dots

 where $j_{L}$ and $j_{R}$ denotes left and right sides currents of the double-QD system.
 According to Kirchhoff's Laws, left and right currents should satisfy $j_{L}-j_{R}=0$ in stationary circuit.
 Therefore, current through system can be written as $j=(j_{L}+j_{R})/2$.
 Here, direction of the positive current is defined to be from left to right.
 Substituting Eq. \eqref{eq:equation} into the continuity equation\eqref{eq:continuity}, expressions of the current $j$ can be reached in the form~\cite{Delerue}

-What we know from Eq. \eqref{eq:current} is that net current $j$ in the cell is directly caused by the polarization (the difference of mean occupation number) of the electron number distribution in the neighboring QDs.
-To understand the current formula \eqref{eq:current}, we could write it in the conceptual relation as~\cite{Puers},
+Eq. \eqref{eq:current} indicates that net current $j$ in the cell is directly proportional to the polarization (the difference of mean occupation number) of the electron number distribution in the neighboring QDs.
+To understand the current formula \eqref{eq:current}, we may write it in the conceptual relation as $j=Q/\tau$~\cite{Puers}, where $Q=-e\sum_{s}[f(\varepsilon_{s})(P_{L0}-P_{R0})-(1-f(\varepsilon_{s}))(P_{Ls}-P_{Rs})]$ is the inversion charge difference in the double-QD system and $\tau=2/\Gamma$ is the characteristic time of an electron transit from one electrode to the other electrode through QDs.